icopy-site/awesome-cn/docs/awesome/awesome-circuitpython.md

 - [A helper for CircuitPython development with Atom](https://github.com/s-light/CircuitPython_Atom_helper) - A helper for the [Atom editor](https://atom.io/).
 - [Microsoft Device Simulator Express](https://github.com/microsoft/vscode-python-devicesimulator) - Virtual Circuit Playground Express and CircuitPython programming in Visual Studio Code (no longer maintained).
 - [PewPew workshops](https://pewpew.rtfd.io) - Materials, examples, libraries and hardware for running Python game programming and electronics workshops with a minimum of problems.
-- The CircuitPython Online IDE [Version 1](https://urfdvw.github.io/CircuitPython-online-IDE/) and [Version 2](https://urfdvw.github.io/CircuitPython-online-IDE2/) - A browser based IDE for CircuitPython by River Wang
+- The CircuitPython Online IDE [Version 2.1](https://urfdvw.github.io/circuitpython-online-ide-2/) - A browser based IDE for CircuitPython by River Wang

 ## Hardware